Cinematic at the core

 Twenty years later, after hearing the new electrical recording process, he said: "That is a band.
 This is the first time I have ever heard music with any soul to it produced by a mechanical talking machine."
 He'd changed his mind — and the phonograph went on to enable jazz, rock, hip-hop, and every genre that lives in a studio rather than on a stage.

 I recognise the shape of this shift.
 It's louder and faster and more uncomfortable than anything that came before it.
-But the pattern is familiar — and I know from experience that the musicians who refused to adapt last time didn't last.
-I don't want to be one of them again.
+But the pattern is familiar — and the musicians who refused to engage with each new tool rarely fared well.
+I'd far rather be in the room shaping what comes next than standing outside it.

-Rushlight isn't a finished business.
+Rushlight isn't a finished product.
 It's a working experiment, made in public, in real time.
 Some people will reject it outright.
 Some will be curious.
 Some will be uncomfortable.
 All of that is fair, and all of it is useful.
-I'm documenting what I learn as I go — through the releases, through the book I'm writing, through whatever comes next.
+I'm documenting what I learn as I go.

 At the centre of it is the same thing that has always been there: me, trying to tell stories through music, using whatever tools exist in the time I happen to be alive.